Free classroom video resources

 About the project

 Australian Journey was three years in the making, filmed across the length and breadth of the continent and involved more than 50 major cultural institutions.
-The series was funded by Monash University and is presented with assistance from the National Museum of Australia and the Australian National University.
+The series began at Monash University and was completed with the generous assistance of the Australian National University.
+Both universities worked in close collaboration with the National Museum of Australia.

 The views expressed in this series are those of the authors and interviewees and do not necessarily reflect the view of their host institutions or the National Museum of Australia.
 The authors, presenters and interviewees assert moral rights over their work.